-The Super Q can also work with the Vac Q vacuum pump that is designed to work with the Q and Super Q blenders and make smoothies and other foods creamier, with more flavor and color but sucking the are out of the blender jar.
+The Super Q can also work with the Vac Q vacuum pump that is designed to work with the Q and Super Q blenders and make smoothies and other foods creamier, with more flavor and color while sucking the air out of the blender jar.
 The Vac Q is a small pump that fits on top of the blender lid, where the inner ring and measuring cup is located.
 It will pull air out of the blender jar before blending and then automatically shut off.

 Credit: Breville USA